ucbi/uniform/guides/ejectsystem/Code Transformations.md

 # Code Transformations

-During `mix eject`, there are 4 code transformations applied to the contents of each file copied.
-They occur **in this order**:
+During `mix eject`, there are 4 code transformations applied to file contents.
+These transformations happen to every file, except those ejected with `cp` and `cp_r`.

+They occur **in this order**.

 1. [Unused mix.exs Dependencies are Removed](#mix-exs-dependency-removal)
 2. [Plan Modifiers](#modifiers-from-the-ejection-plan) are ran